"Mom! Dad! Get Up! Santa came!"

-When you're under the age of 10, the lure of a tree surrounded by presents is too much to resist, and most parents are lucky if they have time to grab a quick cup of coffee before the fury of unwrapping gets underway.
+When you're under the age of 10, the lure of a tree surrounded by presents is too much to resist, and most parents are lucky if they have time to grab a quick cup of coffee before the furor of unwrapping gets underway.

 A big morning meal can help mitigate that sleepy fog, which is probably why family breakfast is a Christmas Day tradition.
 This year, don't settle for cold cereal—try some of our most-loved make-ahead breakfasts for a healthier and tastier holiday meal!

 Like carrot-spice cake, but healthified!
 Simply make this tasty twist on baked oatmeal the night before, let it sit overnight in the fridge, then pop it in the oven for steamy, spice-filled oatmeal ready to fuel unwrapping.